westbee/ember-learn-project/README.md

-# mrtwlk
+# Learning project - mrtwlk

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the learning project named mrtwlk.
+The purpose of the project is to get familiar with Ember.js framework and to build an Ember application based on the existing web application.

 ## Prerequisites